-A chocolate themed run in Betteshanger Nature Reserve!
+A chocolate themed run at Betteshanger!

 We love chocolate almost as much as we love cake!
 We love chocolate things.
 We're not so keen on the calories, which is why many of us run, so we can indulge and at this running event, you can indulge!
 Run a lap, eat some chocolate, run a lap, eat some chocolate, you see the theme?
 And when you finish you'll receive a very special chocolate themed medal (not edible! lol) and a hefty chocolate themed goody bag!